Delusoire/bespoke-cli/README.md

 ### Part 1: Installation

+#### For Users:

+Either pick the latest installer for your platform from the [releases](https://github.com/Delusoire/cli/releases) or run the [install.ps1](install.ps1) script

+#### For Developers:

 0. First and foremost install the build dependencies:
    [Git](https://git-scm.com/downloads) and [Go](https://go.dev/doc/install)
 1. Clone this repo: `git clone github.com/spicetify/cli -b next && cd cli`
 2. Run `go build`, this will create a new `spicetify` executable in the working directory
+3. This executable assumes a portable setup: <folder>/bin/spicetify[.exe].
+Make sure to place the executable accordingly; the name of the first folder doesn't matter
-3. Run `./spicetify init` to initialize the spicetify setup, this only needs to be done once.
+4. Run `<path/to/folder>/bin/spicetify init` to initialize the spicetify setup, this only needs to be done once.
 If the command fails, try running it in an elevated shell (as Administrator)
-4. [optional] Add the `spicetify` executable to your PATH variable for ease of access.
+5. [optional] Add the `<path/to/folder>/bin` path to your PATH environment variable for ease of access.
    - On **Windows**, run the following in pwsh:
      ```pwsh
      $user = [EnvironmentVariableTarget]::User